sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 * *remember for the exam, if line starts after 1 or is a snippet, assume imports are present*
+* **if the line starts on 1, CHECK ALL IMPORTS ARE PRESENT - if it uses for example LIst<>, MAKE SURE java.util.List is imported**
 * *if the array is unsorted, the result is unpredictable - look for answer like 'undefined' or 'unpredictable'*
 ### varargs
 * you can use a variable created with varagrs as if it were a normal array